calikasten/siri-shortcuts/README.md

 [Add Multiple Reminders](https://github.com/calikasten/siri-shortcuts/blob/main/Add%20Multiple%20Reminders.shortcut) <br>
 Allows for text on each input line to be added as individual list items in the Reminders app.

-[Availability by Date] <br>
-Asks for a date input and then displays available time blocks based on when calendar events are not present.

 [Date Countdown](https://github.com/calikasten/siri-shortcuts/blob/main/Date%20Countdown.shortcut) <br>
 Asks for a date input for the countdown and then displays the number of days until the date input.